 8 Steps to Buying Your First Home

 Buying your first home is an exciting and important milestone, not to mention a long-term investment.
 Follow the 8 Steps below to make the home-buying process a little easier!

 CHFA can help with financing.
 We offer 30-year, fixed-rate mortgages with below-market interest rates to low-to moderate-income families and individuals in Connecticut.
 This guide will help you understand the process of buying a house with a CHFA loan.

 STEP 1: Homebuyer Education

-CHFA understands that the home buying process can be complicated, therefore we encourage all first-time homebuyers to attend a free Pre-Purchase Homebuyer Education Workshop offered by CHFA-Approved Housing Counseling Agencies throughout the State.
+CHFA understands that the home buying process can be complicated, therefore we encourage all first-time homebuyers to attend a free Pre-Purchase Homebuyer Education Workshop offered by CHFA Participating - HUD Approved Counseling agencies throughout the State.
 Our expert housing counseling professionals will teach you about the entire home buying process, financial responsibilities of homeownership, and answer your questions to help you decide if homeownership is right for you.

 STEP 2: Get Pre-Approved for a Mortgage

 Getting pre-approved for a mortgage means you have been approved for financing.
 While this is not actually getting a mortgage, this important step shows the seller that you will be able to pay for a home.